ehakram/FrameRateBooster/Assets/Plugins/ToolBuddy/Assets/FrameRateBooster/ReadMe.txt

 1.3.0
 	Fixed build with Unity versions 2021 or newer
-	The OptimizeBuild method now takes as an input the path to build directory instead of the path to a file in that directory 1.2.1
+	The OptimizeBuild method now takes as an input the path to build directory instead of the path to a file in that directory Changed folders hierarchy (to unify it with other ToolBuddy assets) 1.2.1
 	Fixed compatibility issue with Multiplayer HLAPI package.
 1.2.0